bimobirra/bimobirra/README.md

-### Hi there, I'm [Nama Kamu] 👋
+### Hi there, I'm Bimo Birra 👋

-I'm a final-year Computer Science student passionate about building full-stack applications and exploring machine learning.
+I'm a third-year Computer Science student passionate about building full-stack applications and exploring machine learning.

 ---